Samnieng1/api-fetch/README.md

 # RAWG.io API Fetch Project

 This project is a front-end application built with React, Vite, styled with Tailwind CSS, and uses Axios for HTTP requests.
 The application fetches data of genre list and trending games from the RAWG.io API and displays them in a user-friendly desktop interface.
-It is not responsive yet.
+This project does not focus on front-end.

+## Functions
+- When selecting the Genre, the heading of popular game will be change.
+For example, if you select Strategy, the heading will be changed to Strategy Popular Games
+- The Trending games display the first three games
+- The hero section displays the first game

 # Installation